Tracking parameters explained

 utm_term / utm_content

-Optional: keywords / variants (A/B, ad version).
+Optional: keywords/variants (A/B, ad variant).

-Common tracking IDs
+Other common tracking IDs

 fbclid

-Click ID from Facebook/Meta context.
+Click ID in Facebook/Meta context.

 gclid